scrim-network/Ruckertetal_DAIS_2016/Ruckert_2017_DAIS_Code/README.txt

 Please note that file locations may need to be edited according to the users structure of the directory.
 Additionally, folders for output need to be created otherwise the R with produce errors.
-The saved workspace used in the paper analysis can be downloaded at this location [link coming soon].
+The saved workspace used in the paper analysis can be downloaded at this location: https://download.scrim.psu.edu/Ruckert_etal_DAIS/.
  =============================================================================
 | Create Output Directories:
 |(NOTE: The directories created here will contain the files outputed from the scripts.)